miyako/4d-plugin-serial/README.md

 shouldEchoReceivedData : BOOL
 ```

-the following options are modifiable:
+the following properties are modifiable:

 ``RTS``
 ``DTR``